edmcouncil/rdf-toolkit/README.md

   - if you have not because you don't know how to do it, ask uncle Google, e.g., by visiting https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux
   - if you want to point the `RDF Toolkit` to a different Java version, uncomment the following line in the pre-commit file pointing to the required path: `# export RDF_TOOLKIT_JAVA_HOME=<path_to_java>`
 - name of the pre-commit file is just 'pre-commit' - your file browser might want to append a suffix like .txt to it
-- you update these files from time to time since they both may be changed.
+- you update these files from time to time since they both may be changed
+- in an *nix-similar system (e.g., Linux, macOS, etc.) you may need to make the pre-commit file executable - see, for example, https://www.warp.dev/terminus/chmod-x.
+ - if the file gets quarantined, you may need to follow this hint https://stackoverflow.com/a/60082378/2596664.

 #### Run